Adarsh-Johny/AbestoMediaToolKit/README.md

 with the name logsYYYYMMDD.txt format.

-There are many TODOs which are the feature or things that are skipped for future works Also the project Abesto.MediaToolKit.Functions can be run and it has a UI with the same options of the JSON provided in the API and on submitting the request it will call the function.
+There are many TODOs which are the feature or things that are skipped for future works.

+Also the project Abesto.MediaToolKit.Functions can be run and it has a UI with the same options of the JSON provided in the API and on submitting the request it will call the function.
+But its not completed yet.

 Note: Make sure both the projects are running.